brightslearning/.github/profile/README.md

 * Pega
 * Cyber Security

-Within this Github organiazion we are collecting the contents of our programs in a modularized way.
+Within this Github organization we are collecting the contents of our programs in a modularized way.
 To get access to our ressources as an external trainer please reach out to the Program Manager or the internal trainers of Brights.

 ## Contributing
 We welcome contributions from anyone interested in our programs and organization.
 To contribute, please follow these guidelines: